-NOVEL will fund 14 Marie Skłodowska-Curie Postdoctoral Fellowships (PF) during the Programme's lifetime (2024-2029).
+NOVEL will fund 14 Marie Skłodowska-Curie Postdoctoral Fellowships during the Programme's lifetime (2024-2029).
 Each fellowship will have a 3-year duration.
-During their fellowship, the Fellows will undertake a research project, participate in training and career development activities and undertake a secondment at a partner organisation.
-All fellowships will be based at UEF Kuopio Campus, Finland, within participating faculties.
+During their fellowship, the postdoctoral researchers will undertake a research project, participate in training and career development activities and undertake at least one secondment at a partner organisation.
+All fellowships will be based at UEF Kuopio Campus, Finland, within the participating research groups.